~~~~ This is Page 12 ~~~~

-Infante James (with 12 middle names) was second in line to become the King of Spain.
+Infante Jaime (with 11 middle names, d.1975) was second in line to become the King of Spain.
 He became deaf from a botched medical operation in pre-lingual childhood, and remained mute.
 He was well educated, and could read three languages.
 At the age of 25 he renounced his and his heirs' claim to the throne because of his deafness, and acquired the title Duke of Segovia.
 By convoluted links which we are still trying to untangle, he became, in the eyes of some, the Duke of Anjou and legal heir to the inactive throne of France.

 Emanuel Philibert of Savoy, Prince of Carignano (d.1709), was born deaf and remained mute, though he did acquire very limited speech.
 He depended on lipreading.
 He was reasonably educated and developed a passion for achitecture.
 He commissioned a famous palace in Turin.
 He was a soldier in his youth, a colonel in the calvary of Louis XIV, king of France (his cousin), and is mentioned

 Tens of thousands of photos were shown of President Franklin D. Roosevelt during and before his four terms in office.
 But only two ever showed him in a wheelchair.
 After polio much earlier, he could not walk, nor could he stand up under his own power.
 There are many photos of him as at the right, standing with hidden assistance, while campaigning, addressing Congress, etc.